A New Day... Live in Las Vegas

 A New Day...
-Live in Las Vegas is the first predominantly English-language live album by Canadian singer Celine Dion, released by Sony Music on 14 June 2004.
-It includes songs from Dion's Las Vegas residency show, A New Day...
-The album also features studio recordings of two new tracks: "You and I" and "Ain't Gonna Look the Other Way".
+Live in Las Vegas is the first predominantly English-language live album by Canadian singer Celine Dion, released by Columbia Records and Epic Records on 14 June 2004.
+It includes songs from Dion's Las Vegas residency show, A New Day....
+The album also contains studio recordings of two new tracks: "You and I" and "Ain't Gonna Look the Other Way".
 A New Day...
-Live in Las Vegas reached top ten in Canada, the United States, France, Belgium and Greece, and was certified gold in the United States and Greece and silver in the United Kingdom.
+Live in Las Vegas reached the top 10 in Canada, the United States, France, Belgium, and Greece, and was certified gold in the United States and Greece, and silver in the United Kingdom.

 Content

 A New Day...
-Live in Las Vegas features thirteen live tracks from Dion's successful Las Vegas show, called A New Day... and two previously unreleased studio tracks: "You and I" and "Ain't Gonna Look the Other Way".
-It was also released with a bonus DVD containing 45-min documentary, called One Year...
+Live in Las Vegas includes 13 live tracks from Dion's successful Las Vegas show, titled A New Day..., and two previously unreleased studio recordings: "You and I" and "Ain't Gonna Look the Other Way".
+It was also issued with a bonus DVD containing a 45-minute documentary titled One Year...
 One Heart.

-A New Day...
-Live in Las Vegas includes five live songs which weren't available on Dion's previous albums: "Fever", "I've Got the World on a String", "I Wish", "If I Could" and "What a Wonderful World".
-The studio versions of last two songs were included on her next album Miracle.
+The album features five live songs that had not appeared on Dion's earlier releases: "Fever", "I've Got the World on a String", "I Wish", "If I Could", and "What a Wonderful World".
+Studio versions of the last two tracks were later included on her album Miracle.

-"If I Could" was originally recorded by Nancy Wilson on her Nancy Now! album in 1988.
-In 1993 Ray Charles covered it on My World, as well as Regina Belle on her album Passion.
-Barbra Streisand included the song on her Higher Ground album in 1997.
+"If I Could" was first recorded by Nancy Wilson for her 1988 album Nancy Now!.
+In 1993 Ray Charles recorded his version for My World, and Regina Belle included it on her album Passion.
+Barbra Streisand also recorded the song for her 1997 album Higher Ground.

 The French edition of A New Day...
-Live in Las Vegas contains "Contre nature" as a bonus track.
+Live in Las Vegas includes "Contre nature" as a bonus track.

-The originally scheduled Live in Las Vegas - A New Day...
-DVD release date (autumn 2004) was postponed because of changes and improvements made to the show since the initial filming.
-A New Day... was re-shot in high-definition during the 17–21 January 2007 week and released on 7 December 2007.
-The two disc DVD contains more than 5 hours of never-before seen footage, including the concert and three exclusive documentaries.
-Live performances of "Nature Boy", "At Last", "Fever", "Et je t'aime encore" and "What a Wonderful World" are available only on A New Day...
-Live in Las Vegas CD, as they were removed from the show at the time of filming the DVD.
+The originally planned release of the Live in Las Vegas - A New Day...
+DVD in autumn 2004 was postponed due to changes and improvements made to the show after the initial filming.
+A New Day... was re-shot in high-definition between 17 and 21 January 2007 and released on 7 December 2007.
+The two-disc DVD contains more than 5 hours of previously unseen material, including the concert and three exclusive documentaries.
+Live performances of "Nature Boy", "At Last", "Fever", "Et je t'aime encore", and "What a Wonderful World" are available only on the A New Day...
+Live in Las Vegas CD, as they had been removed from the show by the time the DVD was filmed.

 Critical reception

-The album met with positive reviews.
-AllMusic said that "this live document of the Las Vegas show drives home the point that Celine is one of the most potent entertainers in adult contemporary music".
-According to them Dion is "equally as comfortable in high-tempo numbers chock-full of her signature vocal acrobatics as she is in quiet, contemplative moments.
+The album received generally positive reviews.
+AllMusic wrote that "this live document of the Las Vegas show drives home the point that Celine is one of the most potent entertainers in adult contemporary music".
+They added that Dion is "equally as comfortable in high-tempo numbers chock-full of her signature vocal acrobatics as she is in quiet, contemplative moments.
 It's an ideal souvenir for those who have experienced the magic with their own ears and eyes.
 And while it's not the most definitive document of Dion's career, it certainly is a stirring testament to her accomplishments as the standard to whom most vocalists aspire".